-Here families are empowered to care for their disabled children and helped to access education for them.
-The project also receives grants from Karibuni.
+Karibuni also sends grants three times a year to this programme where families are empowered to care for their disabled children and helped to access education for them.
 Disabled adults and young people get skills training to enable them to become self-supporting and to support their families.

-Again, Karibuni’s contribution is small compared to those from other bigger agencies, but the new Director of the programme, Oliver Kirimi, tells us that they are very grateful as they know they can rely on our contribution coming every term, rather than having to continually re-apply for funding and then waiting for responses.
+Again, Karibuni’s contribution is small compared to those from other bigger agencies, but Oliver, the Director of the programme, tells us that they are very grateful as they know they can rely on our contribution coming every term, rather than having to continually re-apply for funding and then waiting for responses.